charbonnierg/fp-playground/README.md

     > For Python 3.8 users, `--upgrade-deps` option is not available.
 Simply don't use it, and instead
     > run `pip install -U pip setuptools wheel` within virtual environment after it is created.

-- Install the project in the environment of your choice (for users):

-    ```bash
-    python -m pip install git+ssh://<origin_url>
-    ```

-    > The command above will install the package into the environment of the current python interpreter.

 ## Usage